JGarza4903/Traffic_Analysis/README.md

 ## Analysis

 - Using [data obtained from NDOT](https://geohub-ndot.hub.arcgis.com/datasets/NDOT::crashdata-opendata/explore?location=38.279511%2C-116.977900%2C7.00&showTable=tr) (Nevada Department of Transportation) and the Las Vegas Police Department, we have identified a data source with 200k+ entries with 50+ potential data points each.
-This gives us a broad spectrum of information with which to create a compelling story about when and where crashes occur, but also to train our machine learning component with sufficient data to create a strong model for identifying risk factors and making predictions about where accidents might occur in the future.
+This gives us a broad spectrum of information with which to create a compelling story about when and where crashes occur, but also to train our machine learning component with sufficient data to create a strong model for identifying risk factors and making predictions about where crashes might occur in the future.

 - The original data set is stored as a .csv [here](https://github.com/JGarza4903/Traffic_Analysis/blob/main/Resources/CrashData_OpenData.csv)
 - The Nevada Traffic Records Commission [data dictionary](https://zerofatalitiesnv.com/app/uploads/2021/04/2021-01-NV-TRCC-Data-Dictionary.pdf) explained the meaning of each column.